vados-cosmonic/wasmCloud/examples/rust/components/sqldb-postgres-query/README.md

-# 🐘 SQLDB Postgres Managed Example
+# 🐘 SQLDB Postgres Example

 This folder contains a WebAssembly component that makes use of: